ashbb/code_review/md/00101_Riddles_in_Shoes.md

 Riddles in Shoes
 ----------------

-I'd like to try explaining the code of **Riddle in Shoes**.
+Let's look at the code for the exercise **Riddle in Shoes**.

-- The code is [sample67.rb](http://github.com/ashbb/shoes_tutorial_html/blob/c80e826f21a68700d72d9de9e1fbd7556bc64471/src/sample67.rb) on the GitHub.
-I use the same line number in the blow explanation. e.g. Line 16-17
+- The full code is available on GitHub as [sample67.rb](http://github.com/ashbb/shoes_tutorial_html/blob/c80e826f21a68700d72d9de9e1fbd7556bc64471/src/sample67.rb) on the GitHub.
+This documents references the line numbers from said file.
-- At first, see [the demo](http://www.rin-shun.com/rubylearning/shoes/riddles_in_shoes.swf.html) created by CamStudio.
+- Before reading this document, please watch [the demo](http://www.rin-shun.com/rubylearning/shoes/riddles_in_shoes.swf.html) created by CamStudio.

 **sample67.png**

 ![sample67.png](http://github.com/ashbb/code_review/raw/master/img/sample67.png)

-We can creat this program by the following 5 steps.
+The **Riddles in Shoes** exercise can be completed in 5 easy steps:

 1. Open Shoes Window
 	- Window's width and height are both 400 pixel.